The critical layer in quadratic flow boundary layers over acoustic linings: Problem Formulation and Homogeneous Solutions

 where $\epsilon$ is the small amplitude, $\omega$ is the frequency, and the $1/r_0$ term comes from writing a unit amplitude point source in cylindrical coordinates.
 We expand each variable in powers of $\epsilon$,

-where $p_0$ is necessarily a constant in order that the steady state should satisfy the Euler equations.
+where $p_0$ is necessarily a constant in order that the steady state should satisfy the Euler equations, and it turns out that $c^2$ is only needed to leading order in what follows.
 Without loss of generality, all perturbations are expanded using a Fourier series in $\theta$ and a Fourier Transform in $x$.
 As a result, the pressure perturbation is given as

 and similarly for the density $\hat{\rho}$ and the velocity components $\hat{u}$, $\hat{v}$ and $\hat{w}$.
 Substituting these into the Euler equations~\eqref{Euler}, and linearizing by ignoring terms of $O(\epsilon^2)$ or smaller, each of $\tilde{\rho}$, $\tilde{u}$, $\tilde{w}$, and finally $\tilde{v}$ may be eliminated, to leave a second order ODE in the radial coordinate $r$ for $\tp$,